Your say / Politics

 That’s because our combined authority was in special measures from 2024-25.
 The former Mayor Dan Norris fell out spectacularly with just about everyone, most notably the Bristol mayor at the time Marvin (now Lord) Rees.

 I sat on a committee at the time and saw first-hand the level of chaos and dysfunction that happened as a result of their disagreements.
-For a lot of the time they couldn’t even be in the same room, so decisions didn’t get made and eventually the Government stepped in.
+For a lot of the time they couldn’t even be in the same room, so decisions didn’t get made and eventually the government stepped in.

-Things have now improved a great deal, but we’re still barred from being an enhanced authority because of it, and so we end up with the Government telling us what to spend money on.
+Things have now improved a great deal, but we’re still barred from being an enhanced authority because of it, and so we end up with the government telling us what to spend money on.

 So next time you’re stuck in a queue watching nothing happen in pointless roadworks, thank Dan Norris and Marvin Rees.